David Knifton KC

 Cases

-G, M and M v MOD – in which awards totalling over £9m were secured on behalf of 3 servicemen who suffered very serious injuries when their inadequately-armoured Pinzgauer vehicles struck roadside improvised explosive devices (IEDs) in Afghanistan.
 The claims raised difficult legal issues regarding the scope of the defence of combat immunity.
 Arguing that the shortcomings of the vehicles (nicknamed “coffins on wheels” by troops) were known to the MOD prior to their deployment in Afghanistan, such that the procurement decision had not been taken in the heat of battle (Smith v MOD [2013] UKSC 41), David (leading Chris Barnes) persuaded the Defendants to compromise the claims without any admission of liability

-M v MOD – in which David (leading Paul Kirtley) secured an award of over £7m on behalf of a Navy pilot who suffered a severe brain injury and multiple fractures after landing his Merlin helicopter on the aircraft carrier HMS Illustrious at night-time, when he fell between decks due to the flight deck lift being opened without a warning being sounded.
+M v MOD (2018): David (leading Paul Kirtley) secured an award of over £7m on behalf of a Navy pilot who suffered a severe brain injury and multiple fractures after landing his Merlin helicopter on the aircraft carrier HMS Illustrious at night-time, when he fell between decks due to the flight deck lift being opened without a warning being sounded.
 Although the Claimant had made a remarkably good physical recovery, he had been left with major problems of fatigue, cognitive impairments and behavioural issues, such that his career as a Navy pilot had been terminated, he was unlikely to be capable of remunerative employment and he was left with significant support needs.
 Part of the award included the rental of a respite flat, where the Claimant could stay during the week in order to manage his fatigue away from the demands of his family

-S v MOD – in which David secured an award of £2.35m on behalf of an Army Captain who suffered a severe brain injury and multiple orthopaedic injures when he fell from the rock face on Ben Nevis during a poorly-planned military climbing exercise, resulting in post-traumatic epileptic seizures, cognitive impairments and behavioural change, prematurely ending his promising Army career (he had been expected to promote to Lt Colonel) and restricting him to part-time employment.
+S v MOD (2016): David secured an award of £2.35m on behalf of an Army Captain who suffered a severe brain injury and multiple orthopaedic injures when he fell from the rock face on Ben Nevis during a poorly-planned military climbing exercise, resulting in post-traumatic epileptic seizures, cognitive impairments and behavioural change, prematurely ending his promising Army career (he had been expected to promote to Lt Colonel) and restricting him to part-time employment.
 The client subsequently commented: “I am truly grateful for all the support and effort my legal team put in to my case.
 They made what had seemed like a very daunting and unnerving process a clear and transparent one where I felt supported and informed throughout”

-G v G4S – in which David negotiated a settlement at mediation of £175,000 on behalf of a former Infantry officer who suffered PTSD whilst working as a security project manager for a contractor in Iraq.
+G v G4S (2016): A challenging case in which David negotiated a settlement at mediation of £175,000 on behalf of a former Infantry officer who suffered PTSD whilst working as a security project manager for a contractor in Iraq.
 As a result of vetting failures, another ex-serviceman (DF) was employed as a close security operative, despite having been dishonourably discharged from the Army due to misconduct, having a number of criminal convictions and unstable mental health.
 Having been issued with live weapons, DF became involved in a drunken argument with 2 other employees, whom he fatally shot within the compound, causing a situation of panic to develop in which the compound was believed to be under attack from insurgents.
 The Claimant rendered first aid to the dying men, despite fearing that his own life was in danger, and developed PTSD, requiring him to end his security career.
 The case raised difficult legal issues regarding vicarious liability for criminal conduct

-C v Devonport Royal Dockyard – where David secured a settlement of almost £1m, subject to a 30% deduction for contributory negligence, for a Royal Navy Warrant Officer who suffered a severe brain injury when the front wheel of his bicycle became trapped between uncovered railway tracks, causing him to be thrown over the handlebars
+C v Devonport Royal Dockyard (2015): David secured a settlement of almost £1m, subject to a 30% deduction for contributory negligence, for a Royal Navy Warrant Officer who suffered a severe brain injury when the front wheel of his bicycle became trapped between uncovered railway tracks, causing him to be thrown over the handlebars